artsy/artsy.github.io/_posts/2022-09-07-quick-tips-to-speed-up-ci.markdown

 Now take the second bucket and execute the next 20 tests -- and so on.
 Simple enough.

-Taking this further, we could turn this into a bash loop, include an `&` symbol to run things in parallel and automate some of the redundancy away:
+Taking this further, we could turn this into a bash loop, including an `&` symbol to run things in parallel and automating some of the redundancy away:

 ```bash
 BUCKETS=5